siddhartha-gadgil/LeanLion/LeanLion/proved_programs.md

 marp: true
 theme: default
 ---

-# Overview of Proved Programs
+# Programs with Proofs & Meta-programs in Lean

 ---